 They’ll study nutrition and health, how God designed their immune system to protect them, along with embryology and what makes them a unique creation of God.
 As they work their way through the course, your students will enjoy adding the organs about which they learn to their own personalized human figure to be placed in their course notebook.
 In addition to all this exploration, your students will enjoy scientific experiments and projects, such as testing the bacteria content around the house, finding their blood type, creating a cell model from Jello and candy, and even building a stethoscope!
 In keeping with the other books in the Apologia elementary science Young Explorer Series, the Charlotte Mason methodology is employed with engaging narratives, narration prompts and notebooking projects, all of which reinforce their learning using proven techniques that strengthen retention.
 The Exploring Creation with Anatomy & Physiology Advantage Set™ with Junior Notebooking Journal includes the textbook and Junior Notebooking Journal.
 A detailed description is listed below.

-You may hear a sample of the audio by clicking on the view sample button below.
+You may view a sample by clicking the button below.

 The sample opens in a new window.